gantry/docs-old/Docs/joomla/tutorials/custom_mainbody_layout.md

 );
 ~~~

-Again this is pretty easy to break down.
+Again, this is pretty easy to break down.
 The key in the associative array relates to the number of columns, in this case 12.
-The second set of keys relates to the number of columns, here that's 1 through 4 total columns as options.
-In the 2 column value you see yet another array with all the combos available.
+The second set of keys relates to the number of columns.
+Here, that's 1 through 4 total columns as options.
+In the 2 column value, you see yet another array with all the combos available.

 Adding A new Custom Layout Combo
 --------------------------------
-We assume that you have a specific need for a new layout combination that is not provided in these variables, and therefore not available to you in the template Administrator. let's say for some reason you want a really large body on the right, and a very skinny sidebar-a on the left.
+We assume that you have a specific need for a new layout combination that is not provided in these variables, and therefore not available to you in the template administrator.
+Let's say for some reason you want a really large body on the right, and a very skinny sidebar-a on the left.
 That would translate into a sidebar-a of **2 columns**, and the mainbody with **10 columns** of space.

 Rather than adding these values directly into the Gantry framework core files, we can override these variables as you can with most things in Gantry.
-To do this simply open up your `gantry.config.php` file in your Gantry-powered template.
-In the case of the Gantry core template this would be located at `templates/[YOUR_TEMPLATE]/gantry.config.php`.
+To do this, simply open up your `gantry.config.php` file in your Gantry-powered template.
+In the case of the Gantry core template, this would be located at `templates/[YOUR_TEMPLATE]/gantry.config.php`.
 Then merely copy the Gantry-core `$gantry_default_pushpullschemas` and `$gantry_default_mainbodyschemacombos` variables into the template's `gantry.config.php` file at the bottom.

-Next we will need to edit the two variables to add the appropriate layout:
+Next, we will need to edit the two variables to add the appropriate layout.

 ~~~ .php
 $gantry_default_pushpullschemas = array(